tlavastida/tlavastida.github.io/_publications/2020-learned-weights.md

 permalink: /publications/202-learned-weights
 excerpt: 'This paper is about developing predictions for online load balancing which are robust to errors'
 date: 2020-1-01
-venue: 'Symposium on Discrete Algorithms (SODA) 2020'
+venue: 'Symposium on Discrete Algorithms (SODA)'
 paperurl:
 citation:
 ---